akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 ## Sharing the KafkaConsumer instance

 If you have many streams it can be more efficient to share the underlying @javadoc[KafkaConsumer](org.apache.kafka.clients.consumer.KafkaConsumer) instance.
 It is shared by creating a @apidoc[akka.kafka.KafkaConsumerActor$].
 You need to create the actor and stop it by sending `KafkaConsumerActor.Stop` when it is not needed any longer.
-You pass the @apidoc[ActorRef] as a parameter to the @apidoc[Consumer](Consumer$) factory methods.
+You pass the @apidoc[akka.actor.ActorRef] as a parameter to the @apidoc[Consumer](Consumer$) factory methods.

 Scala